carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 ### splitCsv

 The `splitCsv` operator allows you to parse text items emitted by a channel, that are formatted using the CSV format, and split them into records or group them into list of records with a specified length.
-This is useful when you want to create a sample sheet.
+This is useful when you want to use a sample sheet.

 In the simplest case just apply the `splitCsv` operator to a channel emitting a CSV formatted text files or text entries.
 For example: